Generic Name: menotropins (MEN-oh-TROE-pins)

 Some MEDICINES MAY INTERACT with Menopur.
 However, no specific interactions with Menopur are known at this time.
 Tell your health care provider if you are taking any other medicines.

-This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Menopur may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use Menopur: